 Having a mental illness can often be an uncomfortable subject for people to talk about, especially when someone is asking specific details about the illness and treatment.
 If you’re thinking about enrolling in a life insurance plan you’re also probably worried that your mental health issue will impact your coverage options.
 So what do you do if you have a mental illness and need life insurance but are worried about applying for coverage?

 Understanding what insurers are looking for in your life insurance application

-The first step is to understand what insurers are looking for when they assess your application.
-You may actually be surprised to find out that your mental health illness isn’t as much of an issue as you expected.
-What life insurers are really trying to identify is the risk level of issuing you life insurance coverage.
-So in the case of mental illnesses they’ll look at a number of factors including the type of illness, the cause, the treatment history, and how the illness is responding to treatment.
-For example, if you took medication to treat depression after going through a stressful event in the past your insurer may see this as a low risk.
-However, if you’re receiving on-going treatment for a severe mental illness that isn’t improving an insurer would likely see this as a high risk.
+When applying for a life insurance policy, you may be surprised to learn that your mental health illness isn’t as much of an issue as you expected.
+What’s most important to life insurers is the risk level of issuing you life insurance coverage.
+In the case of mental illnesses, they’ll look at many different factors including the type of illness, the cause, treatment history, and how your illness is responding to treatment.
+For example, if you took depression medication for a period of time after going through a stressful event, the insurer may consider it a low risk.
+If you’re currently receiving ongoing treatment for a severe mental illness that isn’t improving, an insurer would likely see this as a high risk.

 How does having a current or past mental illness impact your coverage options?